How does IRT help reduce drug wastage?

 In a study with three treatment groups where each group receives a different medication type, to enable the randomization of two patients within a short period, two packs of each medication type must be kept on-site.

-In clinical trials where the randomization code is stratified at a site level, there is a method of predicting the buffer needed by using a strategy known as randomization code look-ahead.
+In clinical trials where the randomization code is stratified at a site level, there is a method of predicting the buffer needed by using a strategy known as randomization prediction.

 The medication needs of a site are determined by the randomization schedule; by looking forward in the schedule, the IRT system forecasts future treatment allocations.
 Supply orders are generated for sites when the inventory levels fall below or equal to that required to randomize the next X patients to the treatments listed in the randomization schedule, where X is determined by the highest expected recruitment in the check range.